sugeenk/foundation-course/README.md

 # :book: Xebia's Foundation Course

-This handbook outlines resources that every Xebian has to go through within a week of their joining.
+This guide outlines resources that every Xebian has to go through within a week of their joining. **Duration for this course is 1 week**.

+## How to successfully finish this course?

+To successfully finish this course, you need to do following:

+1. Create a [Github account](https://github.com/join) if you don't already have one.
+2. [Fork](https://help.github.com/articles/fork-a-repo/) the [course](https://github.com/xebiaww/foundation-course) Github repository to your Github account.
+Forks of a private repository are private as well.
+3. [Clone the forked repository](https://help.github.com/articles/cloning-a-repository/) on your local machine.
+4. Edit the `README.md` and mark each task done as you move along.
+To learn how to mark a task done, read [Github documentation](https://help.github.com/articles/about-task-lists/).
+5. Commit your changes and push it your fork.
+6. Once you finish all the tasks, create a pull request against the [xebiaww/foundation-course](xebiaww/foundation-course).

 ## Legends